jansucan/real-world-haskell-solutions/README.md

 ## Bug reports

-If you find an error in a solution or anything that should be described more clearly, feel free to let me know.
+If you find an error in a solution or anything that should be described more clearly, feel free to let me know by opening an issue here or a pull request here.